dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 </build>
 ```

-This configuration is important because Rewrite isn't prepared to scan for configurations on non classical web applications (i.e. embedded application like Spring Boot).
-So we need to tweak the build process a little to help Rewrite on its purpose.
+This configuration is important because *Rewrite* isn't prepared to scan for configurations on non classical web applications (i.e. on embedded application like Spring Boot).
+So we need to tweak the build process a little to help *Rewrite* on its purpose.

 ### JSF Configuration

-Next, we will create two XML files.
+Next, we will create two *XML* files.
 The first one, called `web.xml`, is quite popular among seasoned Java web developers.
 Usually, on a regular Spring Boot application, we wouldn't need this file.
-But, since we are going to use JSF, we need it to configure the `FacesServlet` servlet and a couple of listeners.
+But, since we are going to use *JSF*, we need  to configure the `FacesServlet` servlet and a couple of listeners.
 Let's create this file under a new directory called `src/main/webapp/WEB-INF/` and add the following content:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>